lorcalhost/Python-WEEE-entry/README.md

 > 3. Scrivere in un file di testo i codici dei dischi rigidi funzionanti, per riga, ordinati per codice ascendente

 English:
->Given in input a JSON file containing information about hard disks The script has to:
+>Given as input a JSON file containing information about hard disks.
+The script has to:
 > 1. Load the file in a dictionary list
 > 2. Order the list by increasing code with complexity O(nlog(n))
-> 3. Write in a text file the codes if the working hard disks, by line, ordered in an increasing order
+> 3. Write in a text file the codes of the working hard disks, by line, ordered in an increasing order

 JSON file format example:
 ```json